FoundationDB/fdb-kubernetes-operator/e2e/README.md

 ### Tests that are not run regularly

-Those tests are only run manually:
+Those tests will not be running automatically:

 - [test_operator_creation_velocity](./test_operator_creation_velocity)
 - [test_operator_stress](./test_operator_stress)